ExpressionEngine/ExpressionEngine-User-Guide/docs/general/reserved-words.md

 ## Reserved for Templates

 To avoid template confusion, some words are reserved for ExpressionEngine's use and can not be used in Template Names.
-Below is a list of reserved words.
+Below is a list of reserved words that cannot be used in Template Names.

 - act
 - css